ibm-cloud-docs/text-to-speech/ssml-elements.md

 The {{site.data.keyword.texttospeechshort}} service bases its SSML support on [W3C Speech Synthesis Markup Language (SSML) Version 1.1](http://www.w3.org/TR/speech-synthesis/){: external}.
 However, the SSML specification has evolved since the service was first released.
 To maintain backward-compatibility for users, the service continues to support some features of the `<prosody>` element that are different from the latest SSML specification.

--   _For the `pitch` attribute,_ the service supports the following additional features:
+-   *For the `pitch` attribute,* the service supports the following additional features:
     -   A relative change in percent indicated by a signed or unsigned number and followed by a `%` (percent sign).
 The default pitch for a voice is equivalent to passing a value of `0%`.
     -   A relative change in semitones indicated by a signed or unsigned number and followed by the string `st`.

--   _For the `rate` attribute,_ the service supports the following additional features:
+-   *For the `rate` attribute,* the service supports the following additional features:
     -   A relative change in percent indicated by a signed or unsigned number and followed by a `%` (percent sign).
 The default speaking rate for a voice is equivalent to passing a value of `0%`.
     -   A number with no unit designation specifies the number of words per minute.
 The number is absolute; you cannot specify a relative increase or decrease in words per minute.

+-   *For the expressive neural voices,* the `pitch` and `rate` attributes support only percentage values.
+    -   For the `pitch` attribute, do not use Hertz, semitones, or keywords.
+    -   For the `rate` attribute, do not use words per minute or keywords.

 For more information about the features supported by SSML version 1.1, refer to section [3.2.4 prosody Element](https://www.w3.org/TR/speech-synthesis/#S3.2.4){: external} of the SSML specification.